henryubuntu/Data-Science/04 Python/03 Data Cleaning/Readme.txt

 Max 55 days to learn it all.

-I suggest to take it in moderated speed and do excercise, worth it in the long run.
+I suggest to take it in moderated pace speed and do excercise, worth it in the long run.